 diagram.dataBind();

 Diagram provides the support to edit swimlane headers at runtime.
-We achieve the header editing by double click event.
-Double clicking the header label will enables the editing of that.
+The header editing is achieved by double click event.
+Double clicking the header label will enable the editing.

 Lane is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.